 Nevada Commissioner of Insurance v.
-Lewis & Clark LTC Risk Retention Group, Inc., Case No. A-12-672047-B. This matter is still open.
+Lewis & Clark LTC Risk Retention Group, Inc., Case No. A-12-672047-B. The case is docketed as statistically closed.

 8. Nature of the action.
 Briefly describe the nature of the action and the result below: